-Two simulation settings are used to illustrate the proposed sampling based approaches to variance estimation, and to assess and compare their performance.
+Two illustrative simulation settings are considered here to clearly expose the proposed sampling based approaches to variance estimation, and to assess and compare their performance.
 Both simulation settings consider a mixture of Gaussians model, one in which $G = 2$ and one in which $G = 3$.
 In both settings, for illustrative purposes, the number of variables $p = 2$, and in order to thoroughly test performance a small sample size of $n = 150$ was used.
-Within each simulation setting, four different models are considered, as illustrated in Figures \ref{fig:simulated data G2} and \ref{fig:simulated data G3}.
+Within each simulation setting, four different models are considered, as illustrated in Figures $\ref{fig:simulated data G2}$ and $\ref{fig:simulated data G3}$.
 In brief, the four models examined in each setting consider differently sized clusters with different degrees of cluster separation.
-The covariance structure used varies between clusters in all instances (i.e. the "VVV" \texttt{mclust} model is used).
-The true parameter values are detailed in Figures \ref{fig:simulated data G2} and \ref{fig:simulated data G3} and in Appendix \ref{app:simone}.
+The covariance structure used varies between clusters in all instances (i.e. the `VVV' \texttt{mclust} model is used).